usnistgov/quantum-sensors-tdm/README.md

 Here we install with the `-e` "editable" flag.
 On Ubuntu 18 in the venv this causes the code to be installed to `qsp/src`.
 On a Mac without a venv I found the code to be installed to `src` relative to where the command was executed.

 You also need to copy `sudo cp namedserial/namedserialrc /etc` and `sudo cp adr_system/adr_system_setup.sample.xml /etc/adr_system_setup.xml` and update the entries therein to match your system.
+There are additonal example files in `doc/etcfiles`.

 You can figure out which of those to remove if you only need some.